payable/flutter-ipg-echeckoutlk/README.md

     startDate: '2024-05-27',
     endDate: '2024-11-27',
     recurringAmount: 350.00, // Sets the amount needs to be recurred
     interval: 'MONTHLY', // Sets how often the payment is made.
-The value can be MONTHLY, QUARTERLY or ANNUALLY.
+The value can be DAILY, WEEKLY, MONTHLY, QUARTERLY or ANNUALLY.
     isRetry: '1', // Sets whether automatic retying is allowed in case of a payment fails.
 (1 - allowed, 0 - not allowed)
     retryAttempts: '3', // Sets the amount of days that automatic retrying will be performed. (max: 5)
-    doFirstPayment: '1', // Sets whether the user is making the initial payment of this subscription along with this payment.
+    doFirstPayment: '1', // Sets whether the user is making the initial payment of this subscription along with this payment (1 - allowed, 0 - not allowed).
 )
 ```